 Both the Museum and the community have their roots in the lumber industry.
 Wausau is nestled amongst lake-dotted, rolling farmlands and woodlands, intersected by the Wisconsin River, which define north central Wisconsin’s natural beauty.
 Wausau is home to about 40,000 people; Marathon County, 133,000; and the 15-county north central region served by the Woodson, about a half-million people.

 In 1973, John E. Forester and Alice W. Forester donated an English Tudor home and four-acre estate to be the community’s only art museum, one that would always be free to all.
 The home was renovated and a two-story gallery added.
 A second two-story gallery was added in 1987; a new main entrance was added in 1997; and a 9,000-square-foot addition was completed in 2012.
 The Yawkey and Woodson families, who had been prominent in Wausau’s business, cultural, and philanthropic affairs for nearly a century, wished to enhance the lives of others with art, as their lives had been enhanced by it.
-Their generosity and love of art and nature established what has become the Museum’s guiding spirit – the marriage of art and nature.
-The Woodson, which is accredited by the American Alliance of Museums, remains the region’s only art museum.
+Their generosity and love of art and nature established what has become guiding spirit – the marriage of art and nature – of the Woodson, which is accredited by the American Alliance of Museums.

 When it opened in 1976, the Museum featured the Woodson family’s decorative arts collection, including a complete set of bird and floral porcelains designed by Dorothy Doughty for Royal Worcester, and a collection of nineteenth-century glass baskets.
 These objects reflected Cyrus Yawkey’s (1862-1943) belief in the need “to cultivate a love for beauty in art and nature.”
 The collection focuses on art inspired by nature, primarily birds, and has grown to more than 14,000 objects.